richorama/richorama.github.io/_posts/2020-08-14-event-driven-map.md

 The problems start to occur with user interaction.
 If we want to manipulate the map from code (say to zoom or pan it) we can update the props.
-However, the user can also manipulate the map, so we'd need event handlers for `onZoom`, `onPan` etc...
+However, the user can also manipulate the map, so we'd need event handlers for `onZoom`, `onPan` etc... which update the state of the parent component accordingly.

-We then find ourselves duplicating the internal state of the map as state in the react component.
+We then find ourselves duplicating the internal state of the map control as state in the react component.

 There can be quite a bit of state, and this grows in complexity as we start using markers/popups, additional layers, etc...

-We also have to start writing code that looks at changes in the props to figure out what methods to call on the map.
-So we update these state objects to request change to the map, and then have to diff them in the map component to figure how to respond.
+We also have to start writing code in the map component that looks at changes in the props to figure out what methods to call on the map.

+So we find ourselves updating state to move a map, which the map component then has to do a diff on to figure out what method to call on the map control.

-If you start duplicating lots of unnecessary code, you know that something is wrong.
+Writing lots of unnecessary code is a good sign that you're going wrong.

 ## The Solution

 I have found a simple solution to this problem by using events instead of state.
+I guess they're a lower level 'common denominator' abstraction.

 Libraries such as [pubsub-js](https://www.npmjs.com/package/pubsub-js) make it easy to decouple your application code into components that can send and subscribe to events.